Note: This entry was updated on January 7, 2020.

 Pokémon has been around for many years and, with its roots stemming from Japan, it’s enjoyed a successful transition to the West.
 Since the very beginning, Pokémon has pushed its fans toward collecting with the catchphrase “Gotta Catch ‘Em All.”

-The franchise started as a popular video game, then became the trading card game everyone’s talking about.
+The franchise started as a popular video game, then became the trading card game (TCG) everyone’s talking about.
 In the video game you are set off on an adventure to complete your PokéDex, which means you are trying to collect all the Pokémon.
 With that, a transition into merchandise was seamless, especially with the trading card world.
 These cards are used to battle, but with that catchphrase, collecting must be part of the game.
 The Pokémon trading card game created collectability through rarity and variation.
 The Base Set started with common, uncommon, rare, and holographic rare cards.
-In 2018, a 1st Edition Base Set Charizard reached $40,000 in a PSA 10, but how did it get there?
-We will look at some of the factors that have led to Pokémon’s success as trading cards.
+Now the Pokémon card values have skyrocketed.
+In 2018, a 1st Edition Pokémon Base Set Charizard reached $40,000 in a PSA 10, but how did it get there?
+And as recently as October 2019, a 1998 Pokemon Japanese Promo Pikachu Illustrator – Holo (graded PSA Mint 9) sold at auction for $224,250.
+Now let’s look at some of the factors that have led to Pokémon’s success as trading cards.

 Charizard’s Rise to the Top and the Quest to ‘Catch ‘Em All’